 Club Track Days

-The Mazda MX-5 Club of NSW arranges track days at Wakefield Park, Sydney Motorsport Park Amaroo Circuit (South) and Winton Raceway in Victoria.
+The Mazda MX-5 Club of NSW arranges track days at Sydney Motorsport Park Amaroo Circuit (South), Pheasant Wood and Winton Raceway in Victoria.
 Club track days are mostly held on a Sunday (sometimes Saturday or Monday), for the "weekend racers".
 The events are organised so that there are a limited number of cars on track during each run, and those cars and drivers are selected to have similar lap times and/or driver experience.
 They are held on a supersprint basis with drivers competing against the clock.
 Racing against other cars is strictly forbidden.
 Newcomers are always welcome at our track days.
 You can have as much fun in a standard road car as those with dedicated race MX-5s.
-There is always a session for first timers where experienced drivers will train you.
+There is always a session for first timers where experienced drivers will advise you.

 Results from all club track days are HERE.

-Results in all Club track days are counted towards the annual point score (including Interstate Challenge rounds in Victoria).
+Results in all Club track days are counted towards the annual point score (including Interstate Challenge rounds in Victoria), except that driver needs to drop one round.
 Drivers must compete in a minimum of two events to qualify for this award.
 The Club reserves the right to add other awards at its discretion.

 - Helmet (must be appropriate Car/Motorcycle Helmet with stickers certifying it meets Australian Standard:- Helmet- AS1698, Goggles/Visor- AS1609).